St. Thomas College, Thrissur: Department of Library and Information Studies

 The College Library provides open access to its documents and any member can browse through the collections which are arranged according to Dewey Decimal Classification (DDC).
-The Library provides an online catalogue to trace these books.
-The members can also access scholarly literature which is available online through National Library and Information Services Infrastructure for Scholarly Content (N-LIST) of UGC-INFLIBNET.
-Through N-LIST, members can access to 6,000+ journals, 1,99,500+ ebooks under N-LIST and 6,00,000 ebooks through National Digital Library of India.
+The library provides an online catalogue to trace these books.
 The College Library houses 30 terminals of computers for the use of students and faculty.
-The Library provides reference, scholarly literature search services and similarity check for plagiarism.
+The library provides reference, scholarly literature search services and similarity check for plagiarism.
 The seating capacity of the library is 408 which include carrels, research cubicles and learning stairs.

 The academic Department of Information Studies offers the Postgraduate Certificate Programme in Information Studies.
 The programme is delivered entirely online using virtual learning platform and consists of three modules: information literacy, academic writing and communication, and intellectual property and its management.
 The programme is first of its kind in India.

-Training on electronic reference management and awareness about web research profiles, citation metrics, intellectual property rights, ethical methods of research and publishing, pseudo-journals and plagiarism are also imparted by the Department.
+Training on electronic reference management and awareness about web research profiles, citation metrics, intellectual property rights, ethical methods of research and publishing, pseudo-journals and plagiarism are also imparted by the department.

 In the first quarter of 2020, the department started to offer the UGC approved two credit course Research and Publication Ethics online through St Thomas E-learning Platform (STEP), the Moodle instance of the college.
-Later it was offered online in the month of August in 2020 and 2021 and was well received by more than 600 participants from different parts of India.
+Later it was offered online in the month of August in 2020 and in the following years and was attended by about 900 participants from different parts of India.

 Doctoral Studies (PhD)

-The College is offering research programmes under the following ten departments:
+The college is offering research programmes under the following ten departments: